depeche-py/depeche-db/docs/concepts/data-model.md

     end
 ```

-An aggregated stream could look like this:
+The partitions of an example aggregated stream could look like this:

 ```mermaid
 flowchart TB
     subgraph partition-1